-Under the Methodology Determination, the abatement amount is derived from the amount of methane captured and destroyed that is in addition to any methane that must be captured and combusted to meet regulatory requirements.
+Under the Methodology Determination, the abatement amount is derived from the amount of methane captured and destroyed that is in addition to any methane that would be captured and combusted under baseline conditions (i.e. in the absence of the (CFI).